How Long Do You Have to Keep Payroll Records?

 How Long to Keep Payroll Records

-Keep employee payroll records for three years.
-This rule of thumb applies when deciding how long to keep payroll records and how long to keep timesheets.
-Records should include:
+Keep employee payroll records for at least three years.
+This Fair Labor Standards Act (FLSA) rule applies when deciding how long to keep timesheets and other payroll documents.
+Your files should include:

-Many states have laws that allow employees to request information from their personnel files, even after termination or resignation.
-If your organization operates in multiple states, make sure your filing system handles payroll record retention by state standards for each state.
+Many state personnel file laws allow employees to request information from their records, even after termination or resignation.
+If your organization operates in multiple states, make sure your filing system handles payroll-record retention by the standards for each state.

 There are two main challenges to keeping effective payroll records.
 First, there’s the process of working through the sheer scope of documentation required for every employee (as evidenced in this post).
-Second, even when these documents are produced and filed correctly, it can be a challenge to access them when the need arises.
+Second, even when these documents are produced and filed correctly, it can be hard to access them when needed.

 While paper forms and physically signed timesheets may work for the smallest organizations, the process quickly becomes infeasible as more employees join.
 There’s also a cost involved in paper storage.
 How much would it cost you to print out all the forms listed in this article?
 How many square feet of office space would you need to store these documents?

 Automating this process through time tracking, electronic signatures, and cloud-based document storage removes the physical roadblocks and helps lessen human error.
-Instead of spending working hours tracking down a former employee’s file in the room full of filing cabinets or among the 1,254 files on the local server, payroll professionals can rely on their HR software to produce the document they need—right when they need it.
+Instead of spending working hours tracking down a former employee’s file in a room full of filing cabinets or among the 1,254 files on the local server, payroll professionals can rely on their HR software to produce the document they need in a few clicks.